Budgeting Loans

 What Is An Auto Loan?

 Auto loans are one of the most common ways of purchasing a vehicle for middle-class Americans.
 The average person does not have enough money to buy their car outright, so they get an auto loan.
-Car loans are loans with monthly installments used for the express purpose of buying a car.
+Vehicle loans are loans with monthly installments used for the express purpose of buying a car.

 The loan terms are set so that the loan balance plus interest is repaid within a specific period of time, typically between one and five years.
 Like mortgages, auto loans are a type of secured loan in which the equity of the car you buy is used as collateral.
 This means that if you repeatedly don’t make your monthly payments and default on the loan, your car could be repossessed by the lender.